data-catering/data-caterer-docs/docs/use-case/blog/a-year-of-getting-paid-from-medium-articles.md

 something more comprehensive in [this GitHub repo called medium_stats](https://github.com/otosky/medium_stats).
 Great!

 When I ran it after installing it via pip, it ran into a JSON decoding error.
 Most likely Medium has changed its API and the project needs to be updated.
-Using my internet skills, I opened up "Inspect" in my browsers, went to the " Network" tab and tried to find out which API call contains all the juicy information.
+Using my internet skills, I opened up "Inspect" in my browsers, went to the "Network" tab and tried to find out which API call contains all the juicy information.
 After a few clicks, I found this GraphQL response.

 ![GraphQL query to get all story stats](../../diagrams/blog/paid-medium-articles/inspect_graphql_query.png)